What do you know about the founder of Manitoba? Read these five major facts about him to know more about his life and accomplishments.

-Early in his life, Louis Riel was a promising student.
-He was sent to Montreal to train for priesthood and then later to train as a lawyer.
-Despite his academic excellence, he never graduated.
+Louis Riel was a promising student.
+He was sent to Montreal to train for priesthood and then later to study law.
+But despite his academic excellence, he never graduated.
 In 1868, he returned to the Red River area and quickly established himself as a leader of the Métis.
 Well-educated and eloquent, he led the Metis National Committee in protecting the social, cultural and political status of the Metis in the Northwest.
 This led to the Red River Rebellion, part of which was the formation of a provisional government which issued the Manitoba Act.
 This paved the way for Manitoba to be part of the Confederation.

 His role in the rebellion met strong opposition in Ontario.
 He was denounced as a murderer (see Thomas Scott) so Riel fled to the US.
 When he returned, he went back to politics and won a seat in the House of Commons, three times.
 However, he was unable to take a seat in the house due to continued opposition.
 In 1875, Riel was given amnesty by the federal government on the condition that he be exiled.
 Shortly after, he suffered a nervous breakdown.
 He spent time in a hospital in Montreal and a mental asylum in Quebec.
 In 1879-1883, Riel reintegrated with the Metis in Montana Territory (in the US) and married a Metis woman, Marguerite Monet, dit Bellehumeur.
 Prior to the 1885 rebellion, he was a schoolteacher at St. Peter’s Mission in Montana.